kiran-sumant/ObsidianKM/Academic/Academic notes/CPC Seminar 2024-06-20.md

 Electron Activated dissociation has demonstrated some effect in double bond localisation and cis/trans isomer differentiation. have you considered how Ozonolysis be compared in performance and advantages to EAD, considering EAD's relatively high throughput rate?
+Hard to get EAD to quantify 3 separate isomers, and elucidate/determine structure accurately.

 ## General comments: